Medically reviewed by Drugs.com. Last updated on Aug 23, 2022.

 Nail fungus is a common infection of the nail.
 It begins as a white or yellow-brown spot under the tip of your fingernail or toenail.
 As the fungal infection goes deeper, the nail may discolor, thicken and crumble at the edge.
-It can affect several nails but usually not all of them.
+It can affect several nails.

 If your condition is mild and not bothering you, you may not need treatment.
 If your nail fungus is painful and has caused thickened nails, self-care steps and medications may help.
 But even if treatment is successful, nail fungus often comes back.

-Nail fungus is also called onychomycosis (on-ih-koh-my-KOH-sis) and tinea unguium.
+Nail fungus is also called onychomycosis (on-ih-koh-my-KOH-sis).
 When fungus infects the areas between your toes and the skin of your feet, it's called athlete's foot (tinea pedis).

 - Brittle, crumbly or ragged